Adults

 A close-up photo of a bible on someone's lap.

-Gather for prayer, study, and reflection over Zoom.
+Gather for a virtual prayer, study, and reflection session.
 All are welcome to join at any time.
-View the calendar for more detail.
+View the calendar for more detail and Zoom link.

-Join us for our weekly, year-round Prayer Ministry and Worship Service.
+Join us for our weekly, year-round virtual Prayer Ministry and Worship Service.
 God’s touch upon our lives often takes the form of a call to pray so that we ourselves become a new opening for God’s power in the world.
 In the simple act of praying together – joining together to raise our minds and hearts to God – community is strengthened.
 Pausing together, saying aloud or holding in silence the prayers of our own hearts, of our community and of the world we feel closer to one another and to God.
-The prayer service will meet virtually via Zoom for the foreseeable future.
-View the calendar event for more details.
+View the calendar for more detail and Zoom link.
 For questions and information, contact Rachel Cunningham.

 Alcoholics Anonymous Weekly Meetings